beshu-tech/readonlyrest-docs/elasticsearch.md

 Depending on your environment.

-Now you should be able to see the logs and ReadonlyREST related lines like the one below:
+Now you should be able to see the logs and ReadonlyREST-related lines like the one below:

 ```text
 [2018-09-18T13:56:25,275][INFO ][o.e.p.PluginsService     ] [c3RKGFJ] loaded plugin [readonlyrest]